Shounen Ninja Sasuke

 Shounen Ninja Sasuke is an action-adventure game released by Sunsoft for the Super Nintendo Entertainment System in 1994.
 The game was supposed to be released in English as Boy Ninja Sasuke.
 In October 2024, Ratalaika Games and Sunsoft announced that they would release Shounen Ninja Sasuke in English under the name Justice Ninja Casey in 2025.

 Gameplay

 The game is very similar to Konami's The Legend of the Mystical Ninja.

 Plot

-The young ninja Sasuke and his monk friend Chin-nan embark on a quest to rescue a princess kidnapped by an evil warlord.
+The young ninja Sasuke and his monk friend Chin-nen embark on a quest to rescue a princess kidnapped by an evil warlord.

-Reception
+Release and reception

-On release, Famicom Tsūshin scored the game a 21 out of 40.
+Shounen Ninja Sasuke was released in Japan for the Super Famicom on October 28, 1994.